scherbakovandrey/Task-Downloader/README.md

 Tests
 -----

+Create mysql TEST database and setup the .env.testing file.
 Execute these commands to run tests (you must run acceptance tests with the server running):

 ```bash
 $ cd Task-Downloader/